alwaysgreenhq/alwaysgreen/CONTRIBUTING.md

-# Contributing to Nova CI‑Rescue
+# Contributing to AlwaysGreen CI‑Rescue

-Thanks for your interest in improving Nova CI‑Rescue!
+Thanks for your interest in improving AlwaysGreen CI‑Rescue!
 We welcome issues and PRs.

 ## Getting started